A-Z of health

 Norovirus, sometimes known as the winter vomiting bug, is the most common stomach bug in the UK.

 The virus is highly contagious.
 It can affect people of all ages and causes vomiting and diarrhoea.

-The period from when you're infected to when you start to show symptoms (the incubation period) usually lasts 12-48 hours.
-During this time, you may be infectious to other people.
+The period from when you're infected to when you start to show symptoms (the incubation period) usually lasts between 12 and 48 hours.
+You may be infectious to other people during this time.

 Although having norovirus can be unpleasant, it's not usually dangerous and most people make a full recovery within a couple of days without having to see their GP.